-You should attempt all of your problem sheet questions in advance of attending the tutorial classes.
+You should attempt all tutorial sheet questions in advance of attending the tutorial classes.
 The importance of adequate preparation prior to each tutorial cannot be overemphasized, as the effectiveness and usefulness of the tutorial depends to a large extent on this preparation.
 Group learning is encouraged.
-Answers for these questions will be discussed during the tutorial class and the tutor will cover the more complex questions in the tutorial class.
-In addition, during the tutorial class, 1-2 new questions that are not in your notes may be provided by the tutor, for you to try in class.
-These questions and solutions may not be made available on the web, so it is worthwhile for you to attend your tutorial classes to gain maximum benefit from this course.
+Solutions of the tutorials will be released in the Moodle progressively.
+The tutor may discuss the more complex questions in the tutorial class.
+Solutions discussed in the tutorial classes may not be available on the web, so it is worthwhile for you to attend your tutorial classes to gain maximum benefit from this course.

 Note there will be opportunities to earn bonus marks on various activities during the tutorial and lecture time.
-You will miss these opportunities if you do not regularly attend tutorials and lectures.